Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - this table is not exhaustive
 - struct example: stored as an vector, names are ignored, only order matters, first four bytes encode the 64-byte integer and then the least significant bit of the last byte encodes the boolean
+- can you decode the enum example?
+42 and false

 ---